prajwal-jagadeesh/PayPer-Suite/README.md

-# Nikee's Zara - Restaurant Ordering System
+# PayPer-Suite - Restaurant Ordering System

 This is a comprehensive, modern restaurant management application built with Next.js, TypeScript, and Tailwind CSS.
 It provides a seamless, real-time ordering and management experience for customers, captains, kitchen staff, and POS operators, all running locally within the browser.